|

 Sometimes the most difficult part of a VFD is programming the

 parameters of the device.
-Simple start and stop |
+Simple start and stop | sequences are usually already set by the

 manufacturer.
 More involved motor control schemes will usually

+involve some programming.
 Digital phase converters can function as a motor

 starter to control a single motor load or as a power supply for